This post may contain affiliate links. Please see our disclosure policy.

 Love a classic gin cocktail?
 Try this Gin Mojito and AMF Drink!

-Lavender has always been on of those elusive ingredients.
-Whenever it's in something, the taste is familiar because you can actively recall the smell but when you're eating it, it's always such a cool experience.
+Lavender has always been on of those elusive ingredients, especially in my lavender blueberry lemonade.
+Whenever it’s in something, the taste is familiar because you can actively recall the smell but when you’re eating it, it’s always such a cool experience.

 That being said, this lavender cocktail recipe incorporates all of those beautiful floral lavender and elderflower notes and adds a nice touch of herby flavor with the gin.
 Couple that with some citrus and acidity from the Prosecco and it’s the most perfectly balanced cocktail ever.